Delve.ai

 This process should ideally make it easier to innovate new products that customers will buy.
 Sadly, despite having more customer data than they know what to do with, companies struggle to create products that will woo its buyers.
 This is mainly because they do not know which data to look at.

 In 1991, Tony Ulwick proposed a solution to this problem.
 He stated that companies should start focusing on the "job" buyers are trying to do when they start using a product.
-Clayton Christensen used this idea to form the "jobs to be done" (JTBD) theory in his book, The Innovator's Solution in 2003.
+Clayton Christensen used this idea to form the Jobs to Be Done (JTBD) theory in his book, The Innovator's Solution in 2003.

 "When people find themselves needing to get a job done, they essentially hire products to do that job for them.
 The marketer's task is therefore to understand what jobs periodically arise in customers' lives for which they might hire products the company could make," says Christensen.